 When it comes to planning a themed party it helps to educate yourself on how and why things came to be.
-As a mom I take these fun opportunities of when I am educating myself to also educate my kiddos.
+As a mom, I take these fun opportunities when I am educating myself to also educate my kiddos.

 So before I dive into the yumminess I want to share with you what I learned, to help you plan.

 Quick Facts of Mardi Gras

 - In countries such as the United Kingdom, Mardi Gras is also known as Shrove Tuesday which is derived from the word shrive, meaning “confess.”

 - The French call it French Fat Tuesday.
 During Lent, many Christians fast and the name Fat Tuesday refers to the last day of eating richer food before the leaner days of Lent begin.

 - Many people start the day off with pancakes since it is considered a richer food.
 That is why it is also known as Pancake Day!